nathanielgberg/eGain_take_home_swe/README.md

 This will create a new `flowchart.png` with the latest flowchart.
 You can also view or edit the flowchart using the [Mermaid Live Editor](https://mermaid.live/).

+---

+I made a demo of using the chatbot as well—it's under `live demo.mp4` if you would like to check it out.